Klipper3d/klipper/docs/Config_Reference.md

 ```

 #### ADS131M0x
-The ADS131M0x is a family of 24-bit, delta-sigma ADCs.
-Two sensors are supported
+The ADS131M0x is a family of fast, 24-bit, delta-sigma ADCs.
+Two sensors
-from this family: ADS131M02 with two simultaneously-sampling differential
+are supported from this family: ADS131M02 with two simultaneously-sampling
-channels and ADS131M04 with four channels.
-They feature a programmable gain
+differential channels and ADS131M04 with four channels.
+They feature a
-amplifier (PGA) with gains up to 128, configurable oversampling ratios from
+programmable gain amplifier (PGA) with gains up to 128, configurable
-64 to 16384, and require an external clock input (300 kHz to 8.4 MHz).
+sampling rates up to 64000 samples per second, and require an external
+clock input (300 kHz to 8.4 MHz, 8.192 MHz nominal).
 ```
 [load_cell]
 sensor_type: ads131m02